-Current rank: Brown belt under Petar Pecija (Max Carvalho/Zé Radiola)
+Current rank: Black belt under Petar Pecija (Max Carvalho/Zé Radiola)

 Top 8 at the Ne-Waza World Championships 2014 in Paris

 Top 8 at the Ne-Waza European Championships in 2015 Almere

 Austrian state and national champion 2015

 2nd Place at the Austrian Adidas Open (Purple)

 2nd Place at the Pitbull Westcoast Cup (Gi) (Purple)